BitPangea/bitpangea/thecodex/003-world-properties/codex-WP-S-II/codex-WP-S-II-region.md

 # Constitutional Progression

-Codex WP-I established **Extent** as the spatial scope of the World.
+Codex WP-S-I established **Extent** as the spatial scope of the World.

-Codex WP-II proceeds inward from that scope.
+Codex WP-S-II proceeds inward from that scope.

 Once the World is recognized as possessing Extent, constitutional inquiry may recognize coherent large-scale portions existing within that Extent.